dootMaster/micromort-microservice/README.md

 }
 ```

-Requests that don't follow these rules will receive a `400 Bad Request` error followed by a relevant description of what might have gone wrong.
+Requests that don't follow these rules will receive a `400 Bad Request` error followed by a description of what might have gone wrong.